 The course is provided at King College London’s founding campus – Strand Campus, which is located on the Strand in the City of Westminster, sharing its frontage along the River Thames.
 The course offers a range of advanced academic subjects in a small class with maximum of 6 students.
 Students will choose one ‘core’ and one ‘specialist’ subject to study each week prior to arrival, and may study a different core and specialist subject every week.
 Taught by expert tutors, core subjects are studied over 10 hours each week, in addition to 5 hours of specialist subject tuition.
 Students are expected to research independently to prepare for their tutorial subjects, this helps develop many extremely useful transferable skills, including independent thinking, confidence, and self-reliance.
+They will also take part in weekly group projects to develop their project management skills through teamwork based exercises.

 Alongside the academic tutorials the course also offers weekly Master Classes in key skill areas, such as Public Speaking, Debating, Negotiation and Time Management, to aid and prepare students for their future study.
 In addition, students will enjoy a full structured social and leisure programme, cultural visits and trips in and around London to complement the academic programme, and to encourage social interaction in English.